 The command API URL is https://support.example.com/api/command.

-An XML schema which formally describes the format of the command API response is available at https://support.example.com/api/command.xsd.
+An XML schema describing the command API response format is available at https://support.example.com/api/command.xsd.

 |password=[string]||The password associated with this username.|